 Now that we’ve got that out of the way… the area has a history as well… and for the record, the beach wasn’t always there.
 The sand came in the 1980s after a nasty storm that was followed by a landslide.
 Before that, the waterfall dropped into the ocean water below.

-The land has a connection to New York; it originally belonged to homesteader Christopher McWay, but was purchased by Lathrop Brown in the 1920s.
-At that time, Brown was the New York State Representative in Congress and also former roommate and close friend of Franklin D. Roosevelt.
+The land has a connection to New York; it originally belonged to homesteader Christopher McWay but was purchased by Lathrop Brown in the 1920s.
+At that time, Brown was the New York State Representative in Congress and also a former roommate and close friend of Franklin D. Roosevelt.

 Lathrop Brown seemed to be one of those people who was a part of New York’s inner circle of elite and accomplished people.
 His own parents were Charles Stelle Brown, a Manhattan real estate magnate (Brown Harris Stevens LLC), and Lucy Nevins Barnes, the world’s first U.S. Women’s Amateur Golf Champion in 1895.
 Brown’s sister, Lucy married painter William L’Engle and was an extremely accomplished painter in her own right.